serchmedina2/LECTV_web/README.md

-# LECTV_web
+# LECVT_web

-Website desgined for the LECTV
+Website desgined for the LECVT